zendframework/zf2-documentation/docs/languages/en/modules/zend.i18n.filter.alpha.rst

 .. note::

-   Note: ``Alpha`` works on almost all languages, except: Chinese, Japanese and Korean.
+   ``Alpha`` works on almost all languages, except: Chinese, Japanese and Korean.
 Within these languages the english alphabet is used instead of the characters from these languages.
 The language itself is detected using the ``Locale``.